zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 This error occurs because of the incompatibility which is found between Java and GSK regarding cryptography.

-You can try the following options if you are effected by this error.
+You can try one of the following options if you are effected by this error.

-- You can temporarily downgrade Java, for example, to Java 7.
+- Temporarily downgrade Java, for example, to Java 7.

-- Or you can also use the flags as below when generating a keystore.
+- Use the flags as below when generating a keystore.

 ```
 -J-Dkeystore.pkcs12.certProtectionAlgorithm=PBEWithSHAAnd40BitRC2 -J-